Skip Navigation

 When chronic middle ear fluid and recurrent infections persist despite medical management, an ear tubes procedure, also known as a myringotomy with tube insertion, is often recommended.
 This is a very common and safe outpatient surgery designed to provide long-term ventilation for the middle ear.
 During the brief procedure, the surgeon makes a tiny incision in the eardrum and places a small, hollow tube into the opening.

 This tube acts as an artificial eustachian tube, allowing air to enter the middle ear and fluid to drain out.
 This prevents fluid from accumulating, which in turn dramatically reduces the frequency of ear infections.
 Ear tube surgery is particularly beneficial for children who suffer from speech delays due to hearing loss from persistent fluid.
-The tubes typically remain in place for 6 to 18 months and fall out on their own as the eardrum heals. interventions.
+The tubes typically remain in place for 6 to 18 months and fall out on their own as the eardrum heals.

 Frequently Asked Questions